sky-bro/sky-bro.github.io/posts/golang-notes/index.md

 ### For {#for}

-Go only has for loop, no while loop, has three components:
+Go only has for loop, no while loop, each for loop has three basic
+components:

 -   init statement
 -   condition statement
--   post statement
+-   post statement (execute after each iteration)

 no parentheses, but curly braces `{}` are always required.